What's the Deal With Edibles?

 The 11-hydroxy-THC will bind to the endocannabinoid system throughout your body.
 This is the point when you’ll probably start to notice the effects of the edible you consumed.
-This lengthy process can be circumvented by taking edibles that can be absorbed sublingually, which bypasses the GI and decreases your wait time.
+This lengthy process can be circumvented by taking products that can be absorbed sublingually, which bypasses the GI and decreases your wait time.
 This does not however, get around urine tests or other drug tests.

 Now let's compare the digestion process with that of smoking or vaping.
 When you combust cannabis or vaporize cannabis, the cannabinoids are inhaled into the lungs.
 Once there, the cannabinoids will immediately diffuse into the bloodstream.
 Quickly, the THC binds to endocannabinoid receptors throughout the body.
 This is why smoking or vaping provides nearly instantaneous effects.

 Slow and Steady